 - sbopkg - This tool syncs with the slackbuilds.org build script repository, it is used to pull build scripts, upon choosing the scripts to build it allows you to choose the build order and also customize the scripts.
 Upon completion of the scripts it will allow you to build a Slackware package or to build and install the package.
-If you choose to use a third party tool, this is the one I recommend; it has the highest probability or package stability and allows you to customize your packages.

 With of the quality of various tools, you have options for various functionality when it comes to package management and installations.
 The main three methods of installation are listed below:

 - Install from a pre-built package

 - Compile the application yourself from the source code, This is ill advised in it's standard meaning, I will discuss this later.

 - Build a custom package from a build/slackbuild script